Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 2. Get acquainted with various social network websites

-Familiarize yourself with sites such as Facebook, Twitter, TikTok, MySpace, as well as online forums where your kids were bullied.
+Familiarize yourself with sites such as Facebook, Twitter, TikTok, MySpace, and online forums where your kids were bullied.
 If necessary, check the harassment messages received by your kids.

-There are some specialized apps parents can use in preventing cyberbully.
-Some of the recommended apps include NetNanny, Cyber Patrol, My Mobile Watchdog, and ReThink.
+There are some specialized apps parents can use to prevent cyberbully.
+Some recommended apps include NetNanny, Cyber Patrol, My Mobile Watchdog, and ReThink.
 With the anti-cyberbully programs, you can monitor your kids’ online activity and prevent online bullying even before it happens.

 4. Block the cyberbully

-As the parent, you can prevent the cyberbully threats by using blocking features available on social networking sites (SNS) to block the bully.
+As a parent, you can prevent cyberbullying threats by blocking features available on social networking sites (SNS) to block the bully.

 In addition, you can contact the administrators of such services and report the bully using the evidence available on your children’s digital devices.
 Also, you may have to present pictures (or video) evidence to the administrator for the appropriate action against the aggressor.